Information for F-1 and J-1 Students

 Maintaining your F-1 or J-1 visa status is an extremely important responsibility for any international student.
-Failure to keep your status current can result in having to leave the U.S. and in some cases, being prevented from returning for an extended period of time.
+Failure to keep your status current can result in your having to leave the U.S., and in some cases, being prevented from returning for an extended period of time.

-J-1 students should review Exchange Visitor Information to help avoid problems with your visa status.
+Resources to help you avoid problems with your visa status:

-We know that many of you will seek advice from friends or other students who have been in the US for a while.
-Although you can certainly receive good advice from friends, you will receive the most current and accurate information on immigration regulations and requirements from the International Student & Scholar Center (ISSC).
-Various government regulations are always changing and may be different from those your peers and family remember!
+Although you may receive good advice from friends who have been in the U.S. for a while, you will receive the most current and accurate information on immigration regulations and requirements from the International Student & Scholar Center (ISSC).
+Government regulations are always changing and may be different from those that your friends remember.

-As you embark on your exciting journey of studying in the U.S. you may experience a variety of feelings as you are "culturally adapting," and this is known as culture shock.
-But rest assured that culture shock is temporary and a very normal process that nearly everyone goes through.
-This experience will be explained and discussed further at International Student Orientation.
+You may experience a variety of feelings as you adapt to study in the U.S.; this is known as culture shock.
+Culture shock is a very normal process that nearly everyone goes through—but it is temporary.
+We will help you understand culture shock more as part of International Student Orientation.

-Talking about your experiences with friends is helpful, and there are offices on campus who are specially trained to help with adjusting to a new country, climate, diet, and neighborhood.
+Talking about your experiences with friends can be helpful.
+In addition, there are offices on campus with staff who are trained to help as you adjust to a new country, climate, diet, and school: